nktnlx/data_analysis_portfolio/README.md

 In this section I will provide links to my github repositories containing code and jupyter notebooks I created while passing online courses or was just having fun with.

 ### sklearn ML course
-**Description:** Machine Learning in Python with scikit-learn by France Université Numérique [The course official page](https://www.fun-mooc.fr/en/courses/machine-learning-python-scikit-learn/).
-This course is an in-depth introduction to predictive modeling with scikit-learn.
+**Description:** Machine Learning in Python with scikit-learn by France Université Numérique.
+[The course official page](https://www.fun-mooc.fr/en/courses/machine-learning-python-scikit-learn/).
+This 3 month course is an in-depth introduction to predictive modeling with scikit-learn.
 Step-by-step and didactic lessons introduce the fundamental methodological and software tools of machine learning, and is as such a stepping stone to more advanced challenges in artificial intelligence, text mining, or data science.
 **Repository:** Check the repository having jupyter notebooks with the course lectures and tasks' solutions ---> [go to repo..](https://github.com/nktnlx/sklearn_ml_course)
 **Status:** in progress..